rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 ---

 ## Step 2: Complete Registration
-After login, you will be redirected back to CNDA:
+After authenticating, you will be redirected back to the CNDA2 registration page:

 1. Ensure **New CNDA Account** is selected
 2. Review the generated Username